RADICLDefense/full-stack-web-coding-exercise/CANDIDATE_README.md

 - Design and implement a database schema for data displayed in dashboard
 - We've provided 5 sample records to get you started (see `database/init/02-security-data.sql`)
 - Feel free to change based on the features you chose to develop
-- **IMPORTANT:** If you add new SQL initialization scripts, document them in the [README.md](README.md) database section so your project can be setup correctly by another engineer
+- **IMPORTANT:** If you add new SQL initialization scripts, document them in the [CANDIDATE_RESULTS.md](CANDIDATE_RESULTS.md) file so your project can be setup correctly by another engineer

 ### Backend Layer